Roslagsbanan: History

 In the years following World War II, more and more of Swedish railways were nationalised through Statens Järnvägar (SJ), a fate also shared by Roslagsbanan.
 In 1969 Stockholm County took control over the Stockholm–Rimbo network (now referred to as 'Roslagsbanan') from SJ with the public transport company SL managing the railway.

-In 1960 the Djursholmsbanan tracks to Engelbrektsplan were closed, making Stockholm Östra station the system's terminus, thus passengers wishing to travel on with the Stockholm metro have had to transfer to the adjacent Tekniska högskolan metro station since 1973.
+In 1960 the Djursholmsbanan tracks to Engelbrektsplan were closed, making Stockholms östra railway station the system's terminus, thus passengers wishing to travel on with the Stockholm Metro have had to transfer to the adjacent Tekniska högskolan metro station since 1973.
 One of the two Djursholm branches (Eddavägslinjen) was closed by SL in 1976.

 When SL took over the railway it had many problems.
 It was narrow-gauge and not connected to the rest of the rail network in any way.
 It was slow, being outperformed by buses, especially to the areas near the end of line, and it was mostly single-track and had low capacity.
 Because of this there was a strong political interest to close the railway and replace it with buses and a metro line to Täby.
 The public opinion was much against this and after a referendum in 1980 the county decided to save the Roslagsbanan and invest in new trains and modernize the infrastructure and formed a new company SLJ to run Roslagsbanan.
 Despite this the northernmost portion, Kårsta–Rimbo was closed in 1981, and the plan was to close the part Lindholmen–Kårsta as well, but it was temporarily kept due to the poor roads in the area which would be problematic for bus transport.
 Even though the roads have been improved the line to Kårsta is still in use today and there are currently no plans to close it.
 In January 2010 the Frescati station was closed to avoid congestion and the Universitetet station was moved 500 m north to better serve Stockholm University.